Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 + Within a contract, there are then four distinct parts:

   1. The first part declares the immutable parameters of the contract.
-  2. The second part describes the contract's constraints, which must be valid when the contract is deployed.
+  2. The second part describes the contract's constraint, which must be valid when the contract is deployed.
   3. The third part declares the mutable fields.
   4. The fourth part contains all ``transition`` and ``procedure`` definitions.